Honolulu County, Hawaii: Services

-The Hawaii Department of Public Safety operates three prisons, including the Halawa Correctional Facility, the Waiawa Correctional Facility, and the Women's Community Correctional Center, on the island of Oʻahu in the City and County of Honolulu.
+The Hawaii Department of Corrections and Rehabilitation operates three prisons, including the Halawa Correctional Facility, the Waiawa Correctional Facility, and the Women's Community Correctional Center, on the island of Oʻahu in the City and County of Honolulu.
 In addition the Oʻahu Community Correctional Center, the jail on Oʻahu, is in the county.

-Federal representation

 The United States Postal Service operates post offices in Honolulu County.
 The main one is located by the Honolulu International Airport at 3600 Aolele Street.
 Federal Detention Center, Honolulu, operated by the Federal Bureau of Prisons, is in the CDP.
 The Federal Bureau of Investigation (FBI) Honolulu field office is in Kapolei.
 The Kunia Regional SIGINT Operations Center of the National Security Agency (NSA) and the Wheeler Army Airfield are in Honolulu County.